 Once you’ve returned to Queensberry House we can take care of any wet gear or bulky items and store them in our drying area.
 We also have a guest lounge where you can plan tomorrow’s trip or simply kick back and reflect on the day’s events.

 When it’s time to fuel up, we can point you in the right direction for dinner.
 Moffat is blessed with a fantastic choice of eateries – from great value fish suppers to award-winning fine dining.
-The Buccleuch Arms is one of our favourites – it’s also biker friendly and Queensberry House guests get a 10 per cent discount on their food here as ‘a friend of the Buccleuch’.
+Two of our favourites are: Brodies which also has a fabulous gin lounge, and Claudios, one of the best Italian restaurants in the whole of Scotland.